 Once you’ve decided what type of seating is going to work best, think about which of the 4 key materials will be most suitable: wood, metal, plastic, or upholstered seats.

-If you want to ensure your patrons are comfortable whilst waiting, then upholstered seating is always the way to go.
+If you want to ensure your patrons are comfortable whilst waiting, upholstered cushioned seating is usually the best solution.
+The level of comfort this provides will depend on the depth of the foam used but even a thin layer of padding will always be more comfortable than a solid surface.
 Whilst wooden, metal and plastic seats may be more hard-wearing, they will never provide the same level of comfort as a cushioned, upholstered seat.

 With a wide range of upholstery materials on the market, a hard-wearing contract fabric or an easy-clean vinyl are both good choices for waiting room chairs.
 For more upmarket establishments where quality is important then leather is a more exclusive and of course, expensive option.